opensearch-project/project-website/_posts/2023-03-13-introducing-security-analytics.md

 ### Detectors

 Central to Security Analytics are its detectors.
 Detectors are components that interpret log data, compare that data to a schema of rules, and enable you to configure alert triggers that generate findings and the alerts that notify administrators of possible security events in your infrastructure.
-Their advantage is that they offer flexibility through their configuration, and this allows a business to fine tune its detection capabilities for specific threats, wider objectives, or targets in between.
+Their advantage is that they offer flexibility through their configuration.
+This allows a business to fine tune its detection capabilities for specific threats, wider objectives, or targets in between.

 ### Rules

 Security Analytics leverages the versatility, portability, and comprehensive framework of [Sigma rules](https://github.com/SigmaHQ/sigma).
-These rules define the conditional logic applied to ingested log data and allow the system to identify an event of interest.
-They determine exactly what type of event or attack the system is monitoring.
+These rules define the conditional logic applied to ingested log data and determine exactly what type of event or attack the system should monitor, thereby allowing a detector to identify a particular event of interest.
 Security Analytics uses these prepackaged, open-source rules as a starting point for describing relevant log events.
 But with their inherently flexible format and wide compatibility, users can import and customize Sigma rules to meet their needs.

 ### Log types